bstadlbauer/bstadlbauer.github.io/index.md

   <div class="space-y-md">
     <h1>Hi, I'm Bernhard!</h1>
     <p>
-      I build virtual systems to plant real trees 🌳 at Pachama.
+      I build virtual systems to plant real trees 🌳 at <a href="https://www.pachama.com" target="_blank" class="inline">Pachama</a>.
 On and off work I believe in the power of open source software and sharing what I've learned with the community.
     </p>
   </div>
   <div class="link-bar space-x-md">